-Individuals who have graduated from high school are eligible for certificate programs.
-Individuals who have not graduated from high school but are at least 16 years of age and legally withdrawn from a regular school system may be admitted into certificate programs provided the specific program does not require high school graduation.
-Non-high school graduates will be encouraged to earn the GED diploma during the first term of enrollment in career and technical courses.
+Individuals who have a high school diploma or equivalent are eligible for certificate programs.
 Applicants must also meet minimum scores on the Test of Adult Basic Education (TABE) as established for each program.
-For more information refer to the Career and Technical Education area of this catalog on page 86.
+For more information refer to the Career and Technical Education area of this catalog.